Hacking the World – Part 4: The Cost and Future of Hacking (Plus: Safety Tips)

 Create Rock-Solid Passwords

-You should create solid passwords made up of upper and lowercase letters, numbers, and symbols.
-Avoid common words or phrases, these can be hacked in a brute-force attack!
+Overly simple passwords are a big no-no. They’re super easy for cybercriminals to hack and could provide almost instant access to your sensitive data.
+Instead, create long passwords (8+ characters) made up of upper and lowercase letters, numbers, and symbols.
+You should also avoid common words or phrases since these can be hacked in a brute-force attack!

-Make sure you have a different password for each of your accounts too.
-That way, should one of your accounts be (unfortunately) compromised, hackers won’t be able to authenticate themselves across every other account you own.
+Make sure you have a different password for each of your accounts, too.
+That way, should one of your accounts become compromised, hackers won’t be able to authenticate themselves across any other accounts you own.

 Monitor for Data Leaks

 Keep tabs on the brands you use and regularly monitor the status of your data/accounts.
-It’s impossible to completely mitigate the risk of suffering exposure, but a quick response is the best response.
-You can change your account credentials if worried about a known breach or prevent further damages if you’re a victim of fraud.
+It’s impossible to completely mitigate exposure, but a quick response is feasible.
+As soon as you suspect something is wrong or you hear the news a business you use suffered a breach, change your account credentials to prevent further damages.

 The Bottom Line